-In the beginning of the new millennium, the recently created "Forum on Stakeholder Confidence" (FSC) of the Radioactive Waste Management Committee (RWMC) of the OECD Nuclear Energy Agency took a step back from its accumulating experience to reflect on the evolving role and image of the nuclear safety regulator in waste management.
-The resulting study endorsed by both the FSC and the RWMC Regulators' Forum (RWMC-RF) noted that:
+In the beginning of the new millennium, the recently created "Forum on Stakeholder Confidence" (FSC) of the Radioactive Waste Management Committee (RWMC) of the OECD Nuclear Energy Agency took a step back from its accumulating experience to reflect on the evolving role and image of the nuclear safety authorities in waste management.
+The resulting study1 endorsed by both the FSC and the RWMC Regulators' Forum (RWMC-RF) noted that:

-"Institutions involved in...the radioactive waste management are facing a rapidly evolving environment stemming from societal changes, the new information technology, new roles for media, etc. This is taking place at the same time as some national radioactive waste management programmes are in transition from research and development to site selection and implementation of a repository, whilst others are reviewing and defining their policies in the waste management area.
+"Institutions involved in...the radioactive waste management are facing a rapidly evolving environment stemming from societal changes, the new information technology, new roles for media, etc. This is taking place at the same time as some national [radioactive waste management] programmes are in transition from research and development to site selection and implementation of a repository, whilst others are reviewing and defining their policies in the waste management area.
 As in many environmental areas, a demand for public participation in decision-making leads to a need for new approaches to involving stakeholders."

-The study observed that "amongst all the institutional players in the field of long-term radioactive waste management, it was perhaps the nuclear safety regulator that has restyled or is restyling its role most significantly".
-Key issues on the role of the nuclear safety regulator in modern society's decision making process in radioactive waste management and in building and gaining confidence of the public and other stakeholders, were addressed.
+The study observed that "amongst all the institutional players in the field of long-term radioactive waste management, it was perhaps the safety authorities that had restyled or were restyling their roles most significantly".
+Key issues on the role of the safety regulators in modern society decision making process in radioactive waste management and the regulator attributes to building and gaining confidence of the public and other stakeholder, were addressed.
 The report pointed out among other aspects, that: